Heinz to release Pickle Ketchup in 2024

 Pickle Ketchup, the latest condiment innovation from Heinz, is scheduled to make its nationwide debut in 2024.

-“The current pickle craze in America mirrors the irrational love HEINZ fans have for the brand, so it only made sense for our newest ketchup to blend these two beloved tastes together.”
+According to an October 2023 Datassential report cited by Heinz, 73% of American consumers reported that they enjoy the taste of a pickled cucumber.

-According to the company, an obsession with pickles is at an all-time high with 73% of Americans reporting that they enjoy the taste of a pickled cucumber.
+“The current pickle craze in America mirrors the irrational love Heinz fans have for the brand, so it only made sense for our newest ketchup to blend these two beloved tastes together,” said Peterson.

 The company also experimented with an array of colored ketchups through its EZ Squirt ketchup line, but those products were eventually discontinued in 2006, according to Business Insider.